Editor Note: This coffee profile was published in December 2008. An update on Mike’s book The Sketchnote Handbook was added in December 2012.

 Flavoring the Notes

 So how did the Sketchnotes get their coffee flavor?
-Rohde and his wife have a friend with a coffee-themed kitchen, and sought a coffee calendar for her as a Christmas present.
+Rohde and his wife have a friend with a coffee-themed kitchen and sought a coffee calendar for her as a Christmas present.
 Rohde took matters into his own hands.
 He and his wife first created a coffee calendar with photography, but as Rohde began sketching more, it occurred to him to create a coffee calendar with Sketchnote-style art.
 In 2006, he began the sketches that would eventually form his calendar.

 All of Rohde’s SketchToon coffee sketches are originally done in black-and-white in a pocket Moleskine sketchbook.
 He then “colorizes” them through Photoshop, and the result is a color-themed sketch immediately recognizable as Rohde’s own.
-“I’ve found a few special brushes in Photoshop to created the mottled look for the dark brown, and the color for the coffee drinks was painted so it overprints the black artwork,” Rohde said.
+“I’ve found a few special brushes in Photoshop to create the mottled look for the dark brown, and the color for the coffee drinks was painted so it overprints the black artwork,” Rohde said.

 It’s a technique he’s used with some of his graphic design in the recent past, including some sketch work for the Archdiocese of Milwaukee.
 “I like this approach because I can easily change direction or colors by simply re-doing a layer of the Photoshop file,” Rohde said.